imoleayo16895/probable-pancake/README.md

 Analysis of Total Sales by State showed the states with high performance in Total Sales with California in the lead and North Dakota making the least Sales.
+This was done with the SUMIF fuction on Microsoft Excel.

 ![](sale_state.png)